joouha/euporie/docs/pages/configuration.rst

 :type: :keyword:`boolean`
 :description: Include debug output in logs

-   When set, logging events at the debug level are emmitted.
+   When set, logging events at the debug level are emitted.

 .. option:: dump